 In contrast — gather ’round for the scariest tale of all — the Highway Trust Fund (HTF) will be depleted by 2021, according to the Congressional Budget Office.
 While the HTF needs about $170 billion every year to improve roads, its gas-tax funding mechanism cannot keep up.
 That’s why railroads have advocated for a more sustainable solution that expands on the idea of a “user-pay” system.
 A Vehicle Miles Traveled (VMT) tax, one that charges drivers and truckers for the distance they drive, is a more sustainable funding model that accounts for changing fuel prices and more fuel-efficient vehicles

 3).
 Trains are eerily efficient — four times more efficient than trucks.
 Picture a forest (haunted or not) of 400 million trees that reduces greenhouse gases by about 17 million tons annually.
 That’s the same outcome you would get — a 17-million ton reduction in greenhouse gases — if just 10 percent of the freight that moves by big trucks moved instead by rail.
 Rail’s enviro credentials are frighteningly fantastic, from being able to move one ton of freight 479 miles per gallon of fuel to accounting for just 2 percent of all the emissions from transportation-related sources.

 4).
-U.S. railroads support some 1.5 million jobs across the country.
-According to researchers, every one of the 165, 000 rail jobs supports another nine jobs across the U.S. economy, amounting to 1.5 million jobs in total.
-Class I railroad workers, 82 percent of which are unionized, receive compensation of approximately $120,000 per year, among the highest of any major U.S. industry.
+U.S. railroads support some 1.1 million jobs across the country.
+According to researchers, every one of the 160, 000 rail jobs supports another 6.5 across the U.S. economy, amounting to 1.1 million jobs in total.
+Class I railroad workers, 82 percent of which are unionized, on average receive compensation of $130,000 per year, among the highest of any major U.S. industry.
 Railroads are also committed to veteran hiring — nearly 20 percent of current employees are veterans.